fcollonval/jupyter-project/README.md

           "description": "Default file or folder to open; relative to the project root [optional]", "type": "string"
         },
+        "editable_install": {
+          "description": "Should the project be installed in pip editable mode in the conda environment?", "type": "boolean",
+          "default": true
+        },
+        "filter_kernel": {
+          "description": "Should the kernel be filtered to match only the conda environment?", "type": "boolean",
+          "default": true
         "folder_name": {
           "description": "Project name (support Jinja2 templating using the schema parameters) [optional]", "default": "{{ name|lower|replace(' ', '_') }}",